wallacebrf/Synology-to-TrueNAS/README.md

 ```

-as of this writting, this file is using PHP 8.4 <a href="https://www.php.net/supported-versions">few months</a>.
+as of this writing, this file is using PHP 8.4 <a href="https://www.php.net/supported-versions">few months</a>.
 If a new PHP version is available the line `FROM php:8.4-fpm` would have to change to `FROM php:8.5-fpm` for example.
 After making the changes to the file, the stack will have to be **removed within TrueNAS**, and the option to `remove images` must be checked or we will have an un-used older image of PHP taking up disk space.
-Then recreate the stack using our docker-compose file and the new version of PHP and or the updated extensions wil be installed.
+Then recreate the stack using our docker-compose file and the new version of PHP and or the updated extensions will be installed.

 Please note: This `/mnt/volmume1/hosting/php-dockerfile` file is also commanding docker-compose to install PIP (which also installs Python3) and YT-DLP within the PHP container itself.
 This is done so i can use my PHP based yt-dlp control page to command ty-dlp without using the command line. if you do not wish to have yt-dlp or PIP installed as part of your PHP image file, change the file to the following: